jniemann66/sndspec/README.md

 - if recursive directory traversal is enabled, directories within directories will also be processed
 - case and punctuation of window names is ignored.
 Kaiser window is the default, and it is tuned to the requested dynamic-range
 - output filename is input filename with .png extension
-- when plotting a spectrum, a single FFT is performed, so the time range must be reasonable to prevent FFT being too large.
-(Therefore, don't forget to put in a time range to ensure the FFT is not too large)
+- when plotting a *spectrum*, a single FFT is performed, so the time range must be reasonable to prevent FFT being too large.
+(Therefore, don't forget to put in a sensible time range to ensure the FFT is not too large)

 ### todo